kippfish/kippfish/README.md

+🍰    ;  this is my main github but i do have others

-🍰    ;  i'm a fictionkin, MOST of the ponies i use/make are kins but NOT all of them!
+🍰    ;  i'm a fictionkin, reki is one of my highest kins and i classify him as an ID/selfhood

 🍰    ;  6teen, adults dni (+ basic dni criteria)